-This beautiful property is located on the beachfront where you can make use of the complimentary kayak rental with your stay, or you can head out into the water and snorkel.
+This beautiful property is located on the beachfront, where you can use the complimentary kayak rental with your stay, or you can head out into the water and snorkel.

-The on-site restaurant will serve you up a delicious breakfast, lunch and dinner, alongside local beers, wines and soft drinks.
-The rooms are spacious, clean and comfortable.
+The on-site restaurant will serve you a delicious breakfast, lunch, and dinner, alongside local beers, wines, and soft drinks.
+The rooms are spacious, clean, and comfortable.

 If you wish to discover the ruins of Tulum or other Cenotes in the area, you can order a taxi from the property to take you, or you can rent your own car for the day and discover the whole area.

 Click here for more information, photos, and/ or to make a booking.

 Traveling around Mexico is easy if you read our guide before your trip.

 Here you’ll find all the different modes of transportation in Mexico.
 This guide also includes helpful instructions on how to get to Tulum from major points in the country.